SkyKings-Guild/Guides/guides/mining.md

 - Perfect Gemstones all the things.
 - Atleast 7m/7m Mithril/Gemstone Powder.

+### Techinal Aspect of Skyblock Mining

+# Tick Speed and Insta mining

+Blocks have different type of strenghts and resistance.
+These blocks ave cretain tick speed at which they will be minined at given Mining speed.
+For example Ruby have the following trend

+20 Tick  >  3,366 ⸕
+19 Tick  >  3,539 ⸕
+18 Tick  >  3,730 ⸕
+17 Tick  >  3,943 ⸕
+16 Tick  >  4,182 ⸕
+15 Tick  >  4,452 ⸕
+14 Tick  >  4,759 ⸕
+13 Tick  >  5,112 ⸕
+12 Tick  >  5,521 ⸕
+11 Tick  >  6,001 ⸕
+10 Tick  >  6,572 ⸕
+9 Tick  >  7,264 ⸕
+8 Tick  >  8,118 ⸕
+7 Tick  >  9,201 ⸕

+this indicates mining speed is only worth updrading if you can reach another threshold, any thing lower to your thought threshold will have no impact on your block mining speed.4

+There is also a tech of insta minging in Skyblock, but it requires extremly optimzed and Maxed gear and only a few block can be insta minined, Blocks of intrest to instamine and there insta mining speed are given below

+HardStone -> 1500 ⸕
+Dwarven Gold -> 36,001 ⸕
+Obsidian -> 30,001 ⸕
+Gray Mithril Blocks -> 30,00 1⸕
+Light Blue mithril Blocks -> 48,001 ⸕

+as we can see they requires hight mining speed outputs

+# Blue Cheese Swap

+There is an upgrade module named [Blue Cheese Goblin Omelette](https://wiki.hypixel.net/Blue_Cheese_Goblin_Omelette) It increases your HOTM perks by +1 , also at max lvl.
+We are only intrested in the +1 lvl in mining ablities.
+For example Mining Speed Boost ablity have 300% boost for 20 sec with blue cheese it becomes 400% boost for 25 sec.
+This upgrade is big because it allows to get to another tick of blocks or to insta mining threshold of certain blocks.

+You can perform a blue cheese swap to gain benifits of blue cheese omlette without having it on main drill.
+Here is how you can do it,

+1. Get Blue Cheese omlette on any ther drill ( ANY DRILL WORKS!!)
+2. do the following swap with hotkey Main drill -> Blue Cheese Drill -> Main drill
+3. There is only 1s  window to perform that swap as the server will take time to update your mining stat
+4. This is done to get combined benifit of blue cheese goblin omlette and Sunny side goblin omlette combined for the Mining speed boost duration.

 To conclude, there's so much I could go into detail on but I'm going to provide some resources to help you as these guides are already so good there's no reason to just repeat them.
 These are sort of in order of which you should be reading.

+Edited By - lxaoen
+Dm lxaoen on discord for corrections if any!!!